techieguy1/ApplicationToolsAndResources/OSProsAndCons.md

 Pros and cons of desktop/laptop operating systems.
 This is my opinion based on experience.
 Yours may be different.

+**Pet peeve**: For example, many people think Ubuntu is an O/S. It is not.
+Linux is an O/S. Ubuntu, debian, fedora, Suse, etc. are distributions of the Linux O/S.

 ## Mac O/S
 #### Pros
 * Meant for people who know little to nothing about computers.